INTERVIEW AND PICTURES BY MARKO SYRJALA

 We did a festival with EDGUY, I was playing there with Gilby Clarke.
 Tobias was very young then, I think about twenty or twenty-one, it was in the very early days of EDGUY.
 I think he was a huge KISS fan when he was younger, so he came up to me and then I watched his band and thought he would have been the perfect replacement in IRON MAIDEN when Bruce Dickinson had left.
 I think he was a much better singer than the guy [Blaze Bayley] that they got, I never understood when they got him, that made no sense to me.
 Tobias would have been perfect because of the style of voice, maybe not personality, I don’t know.
 Anyways we became friends and I always kept telling him “You know, you’ve got a good voice, but I wish you’d start listening to like, maybe WHITESNAKE and DEEP PURPLE and David Coverdale and Paul Rodgers, more these bluesy based singers, because you’ve got a really good voice, but you’re a more metal style singer.
 If you’d sing more bluesy way, you could really develop this kind of style as well.”.
 I don’t think he understood what I meant back then because he was so young, but on some of the material on the new record his style of singing is a bit more like this.
 It still has this German-Euro-metal style to it [as well] because that’s the style he writes and the way he sings.
 There’s a little more diversity in the style of music, there’s some ballads, there’s some cool stuff on it.
 Alice Cooper sang on one song as well.
 I recorded two records worth of material in Hamburg last December, it was a good experience.
 The producer, Sasha Paeth, he was great, hell of a guy.
 Such a nice guy, but very talented too, so patient, got really good sound, he’s a great musician himself, plays all the instruments, he’s excellent.
 It was just the three of us.
 We were in the middle of nowhere, on the outside of Hamburg and all I did every day was get up, go to the studio, work on songs, record, eat, go back to sleep, get up and do the same.
 So it was very workman like, then we flew to Serbia to do the two videos.
 We almost didn’t get there, we had to fly to Croatia first and take a bus, because of the fog we couldn’t fly into Serbia.
 It was a crazy experience, went through a lot to get these videos done, we put a lot of work into those two weeks that I was there.

-Apparently AVANTASIA is one of the headliners at this years Wacken Open Air festival.
+Apparently, AVANTASIA is one of the headliners at this year Wacken Open Air festival.
 Are you going to be performing with them on that occasion or perhaps at some of the other shows?

 I don’t know.
-We talked about it and I said I’d like to be involved and he [Tobias] asked me about playing, but I said I can’t give commitment for something so far away because I really don’t know what else is going on.
-Obviously my “main” bands that I work with are ALICE COOPER and KISS, so it’s a maybe.
+We talked about it, and I said I’d like to be involved and he [Tobias] asked me about playing, but I said I couldn’t commit something so far away because I really don’t know what else is going on.
+Obviously, my “main” bands that I work with are ALICE COOPER and KISS, so it’s a maybe.
 I’m going to talk to them after the holidays.
-I’d love to be able to do it, maybe I could play at one show or maybe come up and play a few songs if I’m over here, we’ll see.
+I’d love to be able to do it; maybe I could play at one show or maybe come up and play a few songs if I’m over here, we’ll see.

 At the beginning of your career, once you’d moved to L.A., was the DANCIN ON THE EDGE’ tour with LITA FORD your first gig there?